-Indonesian island lifted 10 inches by deadly quake
+Lombok lifted 10 inches by quake that killed nearly 400

-TANJUNG, Indonesia (AP) — Scientists say the powerful Indonesian earthquake that killed more than 300 people lifted the island it struck by as much as 25 centimeters (10 inches).
+TANJUNG, Indonesia (AP) — Scientists say the powerful Indonesian earthquake that killed nearly 400 people lifted the island it struck by as much as 25 centimeters (10 inches).

+The National Disaster Mitigation Agency said on Saturday that 387 people died, jumping from the 321 it reported the previous day, as search and rescue teams continued to sift through the rubble and people already buried by relatives are accounted for.

 Using satellite images of Lombok from the days following the Aug.
 5 quake, scientists from NASA and the California Institute of Technology’s joint rapid imaging project made a ground deformation map and measured changes in the island’s surface.

 In the northwest of the island near the epicenter, the rupturing faultline lifted the earth by a quarter of a meter.
 In other places it dropped by 5-15 centimeters (2-6 inches).

-Some 270,000 people are homeless or displaced after the earthquake, which damaged and destroyed about 68,000 homes.

 Most Read Nation & World Stories